futurehomeno/fimp-api/services/generic/water_heater.md

 | `sup_step`      | float     | `1.0`                                 | Supported step for the temperature control.                                                           |

 > A device may define their own modes and setpoints outside the well-defined lists contained in the definitions section.
+> However, it is recommended to use the well-defined values whenever possible.

 ## Definitions